ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 Provide a clear title and description for PR, summarizing the purpose of the changes and providing additional context, such as an overview of the issue or feature being addressed and the approach taken to implement the solution.
 If the PR addresses a specific issue or feature request, reference the relevant issue number in the PR description to automatically link the PR to the issue.
 The Firefox iOS repository contains some name conventions for issue title and references inside the description, so it's important to understand the project's rules.

-Review the diff of the changes one last time to ensure everything looks good and that you haven't missed anything.
+Review your changes one last time to ensure everything looks good and that you haven't missed anything.
 Double-check for any potential errors or unintended changes.
 Once you're satisfied with the changes and the PR description, submit the PR for review.
 Keep an eye on the PR for comments, feedback, or requests for changes from reviewers.

 If you're curious, [here][pr] is the PR that I worked.

 ## Conclusion
 In conclusion, contributing to open-source projects is not exclusive to senior developers.
 With the right mindset, willingness to learn, and attention to detail, anyone can make valuable contributions to projects they're passionate about.
 By following the steps outlined in this guide, you can embark on your open-source journey, gain practical experience, and make a positive impact on the development community.
 Remember that every contribution, no matter how small, contributes to the collective growth and improvement of open-source software.
 So don't hesitate to get involved, share your skills, and become part of the vibrant open-source community.

-So, what do you waiting for?
+So, what are you waiting for?
 Don't be afraid.
-Lose fear, shame and let go of impostor syndrome.
-I wish this post to inspire you and, I want to see in the comments what PR you contributed.
+Let go of fear, shame, and the impostor syndrome.
+I hope this post inspires you, and I'd love to see in the comments which PR you contributed to.

 Happy coding!